 - Select the Exclude Rules Information checkbox, if you do not want to include information about password rules in the warning email.
 If this checkbox is unselected, a user’s password rules will be included in the body of the email.

 - In the Additional Information field, you can customize the body of the email.
-The default body for the email is shown below:

 - To confirm that the email sends successfully, click the Send test email button.